thirdweb-dev/contracts/docs/Staking721.md

 *Mapping from staker address to Staker struct.
-See {struct IStaking.Staker}.*
+See {struct IStaking721.Staker}.*

 #### Parameters